WCC Lecturers

 Elena Kallestinova / Director / ek007@mit.edu

-Betsy Fox / Lecturer / emfox@mit.edu
+Elizabeth Fox / Lecturer / emfox@mit.edu

-Betsy works in MIT’s Writing and Communication Center, in the Writing, Rhetoric, and Professional Communication program, and as a freelance editor….
+Elizabeth works in MIT’s Writing and Communication Center, in the Writing, Rhetoric, and Professional Communication program, and as a freelance editor….
 She teaches Introduction to Women’s and Gender Studies and has been a Writing Advisor for Introduction to Western Music, among others.
 She is on the Board of Directors of PsyArt, a foundation that supports the psychological study of the arts and holds annual international conferences; she has been President and Secretary of the D. H. Lawrence Society of North America.
 She publishes on feminism, psychoanalysis, Lawrence, and related topics.
-Betsy holds a Ph.D. in English and American Literature, Boston University; M.Ed., Boston University; B.A. in English with pre-med, Wellesley College.
+Elizabeth holds a Ph.D. in English and American Literature, Boston University; M.Ed., Boston University; B.A. in English with pre-med, Wellesley College.
 She enjoys working with clients on cover letters, CVs/resumes, and applications as well as dissertations, theses, and articles.

 Bob Irwin / Lecturer / irw@mit.edu